"He wears a mask, and his face grows to fit it."

 - Doctor Who — Being stranded on Earth, Blon Fel-Fotch Passameer-Day Slitheen got to know and enjoyed the everyday human rituals she conducted as Margaret Blaine.
 To the point where the Doctor has to point out that she is pleading for mercy from a dead woman's lips.

 - Blon also shows signs of getting too into the part earlier when her escape plan causing destruction on a global scale is discovered by The Doctor & Co.
 When queried why no human authorities had noticed a nuclear power plant in the middle of the city designed to go apocalyptic?

 Blon: London doesn't care — the South Wales coast could fall into the sea and they wouldn't notice?
 Oh?
 I sound like a Welshman.
 God help me, I've gone native!

-In one episode of Monk, he joins a cult to investigate claims that its leader murdered an ex-member, but he actually starts to get sucked in to its teachings when he finds that they help him overcome his OCD.
+- In Mr. Monk Joins a Cult, Monk joins a cult to investigate claims that its leader murdered an ex-member, but he actually starts to get sucked in to its teachings when he finds that they help him overcome his OCD.
 It's also present to a lesser extent in the episodes where he goes undercover as an office worker and a butler, only to find that those jobs suit someone with his obsessions extremely well.

 Nate: All right, good news, bad news.

 Nate: The mayor's hooked.
 We're in the pinch.

 Nate: I think we lost Eliot until the playoffs.